SilentVoid13/Templater/docs/src/settings.md

 Template Hotkeys allows you to bind a template to a [command](https://obsidian.md/help/plugins/command-palette), and then bind that command to a [hotkey](https://obsidian.md/help/hotkeys) in the "Hotkeys" settings.

+Each bound template exposes two commands, and you can choose which of them to register when adding or editing the hotkey:

+- `Insert command` adds an `Insert <template>` command, which inserts the template into the active file.
+- `Create command` adds a `Create <template>` command, which creates a new note from the template.

 ## File Creation

 - `Trigger Templater on new file creation`: [Templater](https://github.com/SilentVoid13/Templater) will listen for the new file creation event, and, if it matches a rule you've set, replace every command it finds in the new file's content.
 This makes [Templater](https://github.com/SilentVoid13/Templater) compatible with other plugins like the Daily note core plugin, Calendar plugin, Review plugin, Note refactor plugin, etc.